Project Schedule Management Process and Tools

 Gantt Chart is another project scheduling tool that is used to visualize the project activities.
 It was introduced by Henry Gantt in 1911 and since then has been applicable to the field of project management.

 Typically, in a Gantt Chart, activity durations are shown as bars and the arrows show the relationships between the activities.
 The left side of a Gantt Chart shows the activity list and the horizontal axis on the top represents the timeframe.

 Once all the parties (stakeholders, project team members, clients) have agreed, the project schedule is ready to be published.
 If they are not agreed on the dates or other details, they will make negotiations to determine the amount of change on the project schedule.
 Typically, the client often pressures the project team to shorten the duration of activities and complete the schedule earlier and the project team defends their estimates in order not to change the dates.

 Monitoring and Controlling

 Once the schedule is approved, it will be stored as a baseline in order to track the project performance.
 Monitoring and controlling the project schedule is focused on determining the current status of the project by comparing the planned and the actual figures.
 This gives the project team a chance to analyze both internal or external factors to take action in order to bring the schedule back to the original status.

 Project Schedule Management involves processes and tools to create a project schedule, track the performance and take actions to complete the project on time.
-Primavera and Microsoft Project are widely used project management software tools to ensure successful schedule management processes.
+Primavera and Microsoft Project are widely used project management software tools to ensure successful project schedule management processes.
 On the other hand, supporting tools like Schedule Reader and Schedule Cleaner helps project teams to view project information and remove confidential project information from your schedules if needed.